Language: EN

 Lisp (List Processing) stood out for its focus on symbolic processing and artificial intelligence.
 As the demand for software grew, programming languages diversified and evolved to meet different needs.

-On the other hand, Basic (Beginner’s All-purpose Symbolic Instruction Code), developed in the 1960s by John Kemeny and Thomas Kurtz at Dartmouth College, was designed with the intention of being a simple and accessible language for beginners.
-This friendly approach allowed many people to enter the world of programming, becoming a very important tool for the dissemination of computing.
+For its part, Basic (Beginner’s All-purpose Symbolic Instruction Code), developed in the 1960s by John Kemeny and Thomas Kurtz at Dartmouth College, was designed to be a simple and accessible language for beginners.
+This friendly approach allowed many people to get into the world of programming, becoming a very important tool for spreading computer science.

-In the 1970s, the language C made its appearance and became one of the reference languages.
-It was developed by Dennis Ritchie at Bell Labs and stood out for its efficiency and ability to perform low-level programming.
-C became the basis for many operating systems and its influence can be seen to this day in later languages.
+In the 1970s, the language C appeared and became one of the reference languages.
+It was developed by Dennis Ritchie at Bell Labs and was noted for its efficiency and ability to perform low-level programming.
+C became the foundation for many operating systems, and its influence can still be seen today in later languages.

 Object-oriented languages

-At the end of the 1960s and the beginning of the 1970s, two languages emerged that laid the foundations for object-oriented programming: Simula and Smalltalk.
+In the late 1960s and early 1970s, two languages emerged that laid the foundations for object-oriented programming: Simula and Smalltalk.

 Simula, developed in Norway, was the first language to introduce the concepts of classes and objects.
 This allowed for greater abstraction and facilitated the creation of more realistic models.

-Smalltalk, on the other hand, was a revolutionary language that introduced the concept of “everything is an object”.
-Smalltalk became the basis for many modern languages, including Java and Ruby.
+Smalltalk, for its part, was a revolutionary language that introduced the concept of “everything is an object.”
+Smalltalk became the foundation for many modern languages, including Java and Ruby.

 Due to its efficiency and flexibility, C++ became a very popular language.
-It is still actively used today, being used in high-performance applications, embedded systems, and video games.
+It is still actively used today in high-performance applications, embedded systems, and video games.

 The 1990s marked a milestone in the history of programming languages with the rise of the Internet.
 The development of the World Wide Web led to the creation of three fundamental languages: HTML, CSS, and JavaScript.

 HTML (HyperText Markup Language) is the markup language used to create web pages.
-It was designed to structure and present content in a semantic way.
-On the other hand, CSS (Cascading Style Sheets) is a style sheet language that allows defining the appearance and layout of web pages created with HTML.
+It was designed to structure and present content semantically.
+CSS (Cascading Style Sheets), on the other hand, is a stylesheet language that allows defining the appearance and layout of web pages created with HTML.

 Both were accompanied by JavaScript, an interpreted programming language that adds interactivity and dynamism to web pages.

-Unlike HTML and CSS, JavaScript allows manipulating the content and behavior of a page in real time.
-With JavaScript, developers can respond to events, perform calculations, interact with the user, and make requests to the server.
+Unlike HTML and CSS, JavaScript allows for real-time manipulation of a page’s content and behavior.
+With JavaScript, developers can respond to events, perform calculations, interact with users, and make requests to the server.
 Thanks to its versatility, JavaScript has become one of the most popular and widely used languages in web development.

-PHP (recursive acronym for PHP: Hypertext Preprocessor), an open-source programming language specially designed for web development.
-PHP was created in 1994 by Rasmus Lerdorf and has evolved in recent years, becoming one of the most used languages in the creation of dynamic websites and web applications.
+PHP (recursive acronym for PHP: Hypertext Preprocessor), an open-source programming language specifically designed for web development.
+PHP was created in 1994 by Rasmus Lerdorf and has evolved in recent years to become one of the most widely used languages for creating dynamic websites and web applications.

 Modern languages